 - Individual Therapy — Individual therapy includes one-on-one meetings with a therapist or counselor to help the client maintain abstinence and cope with unhealthy behaviors.

 - Aftercare Support — As clients near completion of the PHP, professionals help prepare them for life after the program by creating a specific plan tailored to their needs.
 These can include tactics for relapse prevention, direction to support groups, further counseling on a group or individual basis and other services.

 Partial hospitalization treatment can be very intense.
-Even though clients have more freedom and flexibility than what is found in the typical residential program, they will still receive the same level of attention.
+Even though clients have more freedom and flexibility than what is found in the typical residential program, they will still receive the same level of attention and care.
 All treatments will be provided with the goal of helping clients learn new ways of interacting positively with friends and family, and resisting the temptation to use again once they’re out of the program.